Compare

 Choose DigitalOcean if

-• Your team already uses DigitalOcean and is happy with its workflow.
+• Your team is already familiar with DigitalOcean's Droplets and Spaces workflow.

 Try redu.cloud if